Tenured Faculty Annual Evaluation Practice

 1) Administrative Evaluation Process

-1. Pursuant to CRR 320.030.F (Criteria-Based Salary Reductions for Tenured Faculty), for purposes of implementing this policy, the CAFNR Associate Deans (ADs) and DDs will independently assess tenured faculty.
+1. Procedures articulated by CRR 310.015 will be followed and pursuant to CRR 320.030.F (Criteria-Based Salary Reductions for Tenured Faculty) and for purposes of implementing this policy, the CAFNR Associate Deans (ADs) and DDs will independently assess tenured faculty.

-2. The AD associated with the specific appointment (teaching, research or Extension) will assess each faculty member’s quantitative productivity relative to the corresponding workload policy (teaching, research or Extension) as defined by the faculty member’s division.
+2. The AD associated with the specific appointment (teaching, research or extension) will assess each faculty member’s quantitative productivity objectively and equitably relative to the corresponding workload policy (teaching, research or extension) as defined and published by the faculty member’s Division.
 Based upon this assessment, faculty members not meeting expectations are identified.

-4. After both the ADs and DDs complete their separate analyses, the Vice-Chancellor and Dean (VCD) will convene a meeting for the DDs and ADs to discuss differences between the lists.
+4. After both the ADs and DDs complete their separate analyses, the Vice-Chancellor and Dean (VCD) will convene a meeting for the DDs and ADs to discuss the lists.

-5. In consultation with the ADs, the DD will make the final determination of a faculty member’s overall performance rating and complete the myVita annual evaluation of faculty.
+5. In consultation with the ADs, the DD will make the final determination of a faculty member’s overall performance rating and complete the myVITA annual evaluation of faculty.
+A rating of Satisfactory – Needs Improvement, Satisfactory with Warning or Unsatisfactory will be accompanied by specification of the deficiencies per division standards for the annual performance review and the faculty member’s workload distribution.

 6. The DD will inform the VCD in writing of any faculty who receive an Overall Unsatisfactory rating.